TeekerApp/Teeker/README.md

 2. `.gitignore` place this inside `.env`

 ## Enviroment ERROR's
 If you are having any issues when trying to run a test that involves sending emails or reCAPTCHA v2.
-Please make sure that you have all enviroment values, if you don't get them from Sana or go to the Heroku Settings.
+Please make sure that you have all enviroment values.
+If you don't, get them from Sana or go to the Heroku Settings.